S1L3NTANG3L/Garmin-Connect-Sync/README.md

    - Open `Main.xaml` in UiPath Studio.
    - Update the file paths and connection details in UiPath if necessary.
    - Connections and credentials are stored in the orchestrator for obvious reasons just reference them in the get assets and get credentials steps.
+      - `Garmin Connect Sync Days` - Integer - Sets how many days back to sync, large numbers will sync more data with avry run, set very high  for first run and then to -2 or -1 for subsequent runs
+      - `Garmin DB Type` - Text - Controls the database you want to use; set to `Influx` or `MSSQL`
+      - `Location of my influx db` - Text - http://localhost:8086 Location of your influx db
+      - `InfluxDB Garmin Connect Token` - Credential - Influxdb token API, store it in the password and just set the username to n/a
+      - `InfluxDB Org` - Text - Set to your influx db org
+      - `MSSQLConnectionString` - Text - `Data Source=192.168.10.10,5432;Initial Catalog=Garmin Connect;Encrypt=False;TrustServerCertificate=False;` Use this if you plan to use mssql
+      - `MSSQLCredentials` - Credential - Account name and password for mssql

 5. **Run the Automation**:
    - Execute `Main.xaml` in UiPath Studio or Orchestrator.